Carmarthenshire League

 The Carmarthenshire League (currently the LTC Mobility Carmarthenshire Association Football League) is a football league in Carmarthenshire, West Wales, sitting at the fifth, sixth and seventh levels of the Welsh football league system.
+The Carmarthenshire League is run by the West Wales Football Association.

 Teams promoted from the Premier Division may enter the West Wales Premier League if standards and facilities fall into line with the regulations of the Welsh Football League.

 History

+The league has its origins in the Llanelly & District League.
+In 1931 the league renamed to the Llanelly & Carmarthenshire League, and a year later it adopted its current name.